shaoxc/qmlearn/README.md

  # Some info

- Code entirely in Python leveraging [PySCF](https://pyscf.org/) for generating AO integrals [Libcint](https://github.com/sunqm/libcint) and DFT targets.
-Regressions are carried out with [scikit-learn](https://scikit-learn.org/stable/).
+ Code entirely in Python leveraging [PySCF](https://pyscf.org/) and [Psi4Numpy](https://github.com/psi4/psi4numpy) for generating GTO integrals and DFT targets.
+Regressions are carried out with [scikit-learn](https://scikit-learn.org/stable/) or other ML tools.